-The South Dakota Center for Enterprise Opportunity (SD CEO) at Black Hills State University, will host the second annual “From High Heels to High Places Conference” in Rapid City Oct.
-26. The conference will be held at the Rushmore Plaza Holiday Inn from 8:30 a.m. to 3:30 p.m.
+The South Dakota Center for Enterprise Opportunity (SD CEO), will host the Second Annual “From High Heels to High Places Conference” in Rapid City Oct 26.
+The conference will be held at the Rushmore Plaza Holiday Inn from 8:30 a.m. to 3:30 p.m. with doors opening at 7:30 a.m.
+Black Hills State University School of Business is hosting the keynote presenter, Kathrine Switzer, who will begin the conference with “Going the Distance in Business & Life”.

 Anything is Possible at Black Hills State University!
 Faculty, staff, and students are making headlines with their achievements.
 See what BHSU is in the news for lately.
 Call 605.642.6215 to share your news item.